Sichroteph/speedometer-master/README.md

 # speedometer-master
 The Arduino communicate with the phone with a HC05 module.

 The phone checks the acceleration sensors for the alarm, receive every arduino pins triggered by buttons and can turn on every relay inside the motorcycle.
 For example when there is a blinking light, it is the phone that turn it on and off.
 The blinking sound is an mp3 from an old Piaggio.
+It uses the fingerprint sensor to start the UI and the motorcycle.

 Edit to mention: the arduino estimates the battery percentage on an analog pin.
 There is a voltage divider between the battery (83V max) and the arduino (5V max)